DAMPLAB/opentrons_protocols/OT2-Colony-Picking/instructions.md

 - Performing dual-color colony detection for blue-white screening with open-source software, [OpenCFU](http://opencfu.sourceforge.net/).
 - Executing dual-color colony selection on a rectangular agar plate with circular colony growth regions of colony-forming units (CFUs).

-In addition, this workflow is a continuation of a previously established end-to-end [molecular cloning workflow](https://github.com/DAMPLAB/OT2-MoClo-Transformation-Ecoli) using the OT2 liquid handling robot by OpenTrons.
+In addition, this workflow is a continuation of a previously established end-to-end [modular cloning workflow](https://github.com/DAMPLAB/OT2-MoClo-Transformation-Ecoli) using the OT2 liquid handling robot by OpenTrons.

 ## Materials
 Below we list the materials previously used to implement OT2 Colony Picking workflow.
 We recommend starting with these consumables, however certain standard labwares may be altered.
 Labware needs to be defined carefully when working with OpenTrons OT-2 liquid handling robot and changes to labware requires the user to update the protocol scripts and the labwares used during the execution of OT2 Colony Picking runs.
 In addition, a custom labware, *point_for_colony_picking*, is created using Opentrons [Custom Labware Creator](https://labware.opentrons.com/create/) and applied in the implementation of the OT2 Colony Picking workflow.
 Here is a general [OpenTrons’ Guideline](https://support.opentrons.com/en/articles/3137426-what-labware-can-i-use-with-the-ot-2) for utilizing labware for users new to OT2 and additional details regarding labware can be found on [OpenTrons Labware Library](https://labware.opentrons.com/).